andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 class: middle center

+# Caveats!

+---

+class: middle

+#### Caveats

+## Start small

+Don't overdo it.
+Refactor things into one context at a time.

+---

+class: middle

+#### Caveats

+## DDD concepts first, then patterns

+Start with the Context Map.
+Make sure you understand the core concepts about linguistic clarity.

+Keep the team and the code speaking the same language!

+---

+class: middle

+#### Caveats

+## For systems of a certain scale

+If you have a small-scale system, this might be overkill!

+---

+class: middle center

 # In conclusion

 ---

+class: middle center

-Listen to the business
+## Listen to the business

 (Build a **Context Map**)

 ---

+class: middle center

+## Strict boundaries

 Keep internal concepts isolated behind a context

 ---
+class: middle center

+## Linguistic precision & domain clarity

-Allow linguistic precision (and domain clarity) by being able to discern the nuances of our domain models
+Embrace the nuances of our domain models

 ---

+class: middle center

+## Use an event bus

-Decouple contexts even further with an event bus
+Decouple contexts even further, with nice scalability advantages

 ---

+class: middle center

-Lean on types, pattern matching and typespecs to enforce data integrity and system boundaries
+## Lean on types, pattern matching and typespecs

+Elixir gives us great tools to enforce data integrity and system boundaries

 ---